Java Object-Oriented Programming – Mastering OOP Concepts in Java (2025)

 }

-They can be public
+They can be public, private, or protected.

-๐ง Java Class Methods
+Java Class Methods

 Methods define behaviors of objects: